pedrorrivero/qrand/README.md

 ## Contribution Guidelines
 If you'd like to contribute to QRAND, please take a look at the [contribution guidelines](CONTRIBUTING.md).
-This project adheres to QRAND's [code of conduct](CODE_OF_CONDUCT.md).
+This project adheres to the following [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 We use [GitHub issues](https://github.com/pedrorrivero/qrand/issues) for tracking requests and bugs.
 Please use Unitary Fund's [Discord](http://discord.unitary.fund/) for discussion and simple questions.